 Avoiding resistance from others keeps everyone involved in what is being said while leaving them open to new ideas.
-The Agreement Frame this is very useful in conflict resolution of all kinds as well as Sales and Negotiation.
+The Agreement Frame is very useful in conflict resolution of all kinds as well as Sales and Negotiation.

 By saying you agree, you keep others on your side and open to the conversation while you move toward the point you wish to make with less resistance.